Gaok1/automatonSim/README.md

 ## Features

 - Build and edit deterministic and nondeterministic finite automata (with λ-transitions) in the browser.
+- Generate finite automata from regular grammars on the new `gr.html` page.
 - Simulate words normally via **Rodar** or step-by-step using **Modo Run** with a manual *Passo* button.

 ## Algorithm visualization